WangCaixing-96/caixingwang.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor in School of Statistics and Data Science, Southeast University.
+I am a tenure-track Assistant Professor (Associate Researcher) in School of Statistics and Data Science, Southeast University.
 Before that, I worked as a postdoctoral researcher at Department of Statistics, The Chinese University of Hong Kong, mentored by Professor [Junhui Wang](https://www.sta.cuhk.edu.hk/peoples/jwang/).
 I received my Ph.D. in School of Statistics and Data Science, Shanghai University of Finance and Economics, advised by Professor [Xingdong Feng](https://ddgene.github.io/) and Associate Professor [Xin He](https://scholar.google.com/citations?user=aduqO4EAAAAJ&hl=en).
 And I received my bachelor's degree from Shanghai University of Finance and Economics.

 Working Experience